This quick and easy radish olive salad tastes bright and fresh and is a nice spring side dish or salad topper.

 Get a jar for $5.99 at Amazon Fresh.

-If I don’t have time to go to my local farmer’s market, Amazon Fresh has organic produce ready in a pinch.
+If I don’t have time to go to my local farmer’s market, I shop on Amazon Fresh.

 Try This Radish Olive Salad